zhaoyanz405/free-chatting/DESIGN.md

 ## Channel

-In our cases, channel is a place, people send message to or fetch messages from
+In our cases, channel is a place where people send message to or fetch messages from, even just two people (obviously it support more people).

 # Command Line Interface
 To suppport use this chat tool in shell environment, a well-designed command line interface is required.
 A preliminary design will be documented in here.